 Dave has performed at festivals such as Cornbury Festival, Red Rooster Festival, Cambridge Folk Festival, Hope Festival, WoodFest, OnBlackheath, Towersey Folk Festival and in America, Dogwood Festival, The Phoenix Festival, Harvest Festival and The Folk Alliance as well as playing iconic venues such The Troubadour, The Half Moon Putney, The Green Note, The Water Rats, and in the US, Eddie’s Attic, Smith’s Old Bar, Stone Pony and The Bluebird.

 Red Kite Records

-The ‘right place right time’ scenario helped to secure Dave’s last album to date, On The Waiting List.
+The ‘right place right time’ scenario helped to secure Dave’s previous album, On The Waiting List.

 Producer Martin Levan owner of Red Kite records signed Dave to his label after a showcase of demos and sessions recorded in deepest Wales.
-An album not without its problems, it was released in February 2007 and received great reviews both in the UK and US.
+It was released in June 2008 and received great reviews both in the UK and US.

 Dave’s last 2 shows in the USA were with Al Stewart and finally Ian McClagan.

 Dave Dix was approached to produce American Refrigerator.
 Recorded in Escapade studios, an earthy and honest album with many songs receiving acclaim, BBC Radio regularly spun the album and with good US airplay too rumours of Willie Nelsons interest in the title track came and went.
 The cyclical write, gig, record, gig, travel continued…

 His album Comfortable Junction was recorded in Escapade studios Greenwich in ’99 and again tours of the States followed with TV appearances and festivals.
 Back on the London acoustic scene, saw performances at The Kashmir Klub, a London basement mecca for songwriters.